vi3k6i5/learning_ml/README.md

 # Learning_ML
 I am teaching a Learning ML workshop for some people @ Belong.co.
 Creating this repo to organise the course material.

-In this Repo I have created implementations of a few basic Models from scratch in python and compared it with sklearns implementation of the same models:
+I have implemented some basic machine learning and neural network Models from scratch in python and compared it with sklearn's implementation:

 Models
 ======